-4. The documentation is hosted on read the docs and build automatically on every commit to master.
+5. The documentation is hosted on readthedocs and build automatically on every commit to main.
 You can (and should) also build the documentation locally by installing sphinx

 '''

 pip3 [ --user ] install sphinx sphinx-autobuild

 '''

 And starting the automatic build process in the projects root folder